-The main use of the pocket watch was to simply ensure the pocket watch was secure.
-It could be argued that the pocket watch emerged in the 17th Century, when it became popular to wear watches in pockets.
-This style grew in popularity when Charles II introduced the waistcoat in 1675.
+The main use of the watch chain was to simply ensure the security of the pocket watch.
+The pocket watch emerged in the 17th Century and the style grew in popularity when Charles II popularised the waistcoat in 1675.

 Although the watch chain have been in circuit since the 16th Century, the Albert watch chain was introduced much later.